SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 ***More info to come soon...
 I hope...***

-### Contribution to Open Source
+### Contributions to Open Source
-Some of my free time I spend it in contributing to Open Source projects.
+I spend some of my free time in contributing to Open Source projects.
 In this way I hope to get more confident in my programming skills.

 Here is a list of my contributions:
 - [Wagtail documentation](https://github.com/wagtail/wagtail/pull/8759): translated some `.rst` pages to `.md`.